AnthonyTedde/PasswordGenerator/README.md

 ## Summary

-Subjet of this course is to create a password generator.
+Subjet of this course is to create a password generator

 ## Tips